Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Second order trace formulas

-As promised in the introduction, we now give two classes of functions that satisfy Hypothesis \ref{facto2}: the Besov classes $B^{2}_{\infty1}(\R)$ and $B^{2}_{\infty1}(\cir)$.
+As mentioned in the introduction, we now give two classes of functions that satisfy Hypothesis \ref{facto2}: the Besov classes $B^{2}_{\infty1}(\R)$ and $B^{2}_{\infty1}(\cir)$.
 For instance, according to \cite[Proposition 5.4]{CoLemSkSu19}, functions in $B^{2}_{\infty1}(\R)$ satisfy property \eqref{facto2bis}.
-For details on the properties of Besov spaces, the reader is directed to \cite[Section 2.2]{Pe05}.
+We refer, e.g., to \cite{Pe05} for characterizations of elements of Besov spaces.

 The following result was proved for functions in $B^{2}_{\infty1}(\R)$ in \cite[Proposition 5.4]{CoLemSkSu19}, and it was observed that a similar proof works for the following cases as well.
 Therefore, we omit the proof.